FahrulZul/candify/README.md

-Practising CSS Grid to create a simple responsive layout.
+Practising CSS Grid to create a responsive layout.